About

 Publications

-Essays, concept papers, and foundational writing that define and develop the field of human-robot relations.
+Essays, concept papers, and foundational writing develop the language and structure of human–robot relations.

 Research approach